alejoeperez/item-detail-backend/run.md

 How to run in Local this project.

+Required:

+Java 17, Maven 3.9.9, IDE (IntelliJ, SpringToolSuite)

 1. Clone project from repository: git clone https://github.com/alejoeperez/item-detail-backend.git

 2. Switch to develop branch for having last changes: git switch develop
-3. Open your IDE and import the project as Maven Project (IntelliJ, SpringToolSuite)
+3. Open your IDE and import the project as a Maven Project (IntelliJ, SpringToolSuite)
 4. Run the command "mvn clean install -U" for downloading all dependencies.
 5. In your IDE right click on main class ItemDetailBackendApplication in following path "item-detail-backend/src/main/java/com.meli.item_detail_backend/"
 6. Run